jschalk/jaar/docs/module_blurbs.md

 What does each one do?

 - **a00_data_toolbox**: Creates a set of tools for data manipulation and analysis.
-- **a01_term_logic**: Defines the terms and concepts used in the system for consistent understanding and processing.
+- **a01_term_logic**: Defines the terms and plans used in the system for consistent understanding and processing.
 - **a02_finance_logic**: Defines financial rules and calculations to ensure accurate financial operations.
 - **a03_group_logic**: Defines accounts, account memberships, and groups.
 Groups will be produced from memberships.
 - **a04_reason_logic**: Describes what a reason and a fact is; if the reasons match the facts, then a task can be kept.
-- **a05_concept_logic**: A concept can be a task, and if its reasons match its facts, it should be kept.
+- **a05_plan_logic**: A plan can be a task, and if its reasons match its facts, it should be kept.
-- **a06_owner_logic**: A owner is a ownerget, made of accounts and concepts.
-All concepts are connected to the axiom concept, which is given all the funds in a ownerget.
+- **a06_owner_logic**: A owner is a ownerget, made of accounts and plans.
+All plans are connected to the axiom plan, which is given all the funds in a ownerget.
 - **a07_timeline_logic**: Allows arbitrary calendars to be defined for each ownerget with minimal configuration.
-- **a08_owner_atom_logic**: Defines the structure and behavior of ownerget atoms, which are single units of ownerget and concepts used in a ownerget.
+- **a08_owner_atom_logic**: Defines the structure and behavior of ownerget atoms, which are single units of ownerget and plans used in a ownerget.
 - **a09_pack_logic**: Manages the creation and organization of packs, which are collections of ownerget atoms for building complex ownergets.
-- **a10_owner_calc**: Expresses the calculations performed when a ownerget is "settled" to determine final amounts for each concept and account.
+- **a10_owner_calc**: Expresses the calculations performed when a ownerget is "settled" to determine final amounts for each plan and account.
 - **a11_bud_logic**: When a belief system decides to empower a ownerget the funds must be distributed
 - **a12_hub_tools**: These tools are used to handle complex operations involving owner files, will be deprecated.
 - **a13_owner_listen_logic**: These tools describe how one ownerget listens to another